 \end{enumerate}

 Regarding the scalar primordial cosmological perturbations, the power spectrum of the $E$-mode polarization provides an important consistency check.
-As we explore in Sects.~\ref{sec:pk} and \ref{sec:oscillations}, to some extent the fit of the temperature power spectrum can be improved by allowing a complicated form for the primordial power spectrum (relative to a simple power law), but the $C^{TE}_\ell$ and $C^{EE}_\ell$ power spectra provide an important cross-check.
-Moreover, in multi-field inflationary models, in which isocurvature modes may have been excited (possibily correlated amongst themselves as well as with the adiabatic mode), polarization information provides a powerful way for breaking degeneracies (see, e.g., \cite{IsoPolar}).
+As we explore in Sects.~\ref{sec:pk} and \ref{sec:oscillations}, to some extent the fit of the temperature power spectrum can be improved by allowing a complicated form for the primordial power spectrum (relative to a simple power law), but the $C^{TE}_\ell$ and $C^{EE}_\ell$ power spectra provide independent information.
+Moreover, in multi-field inflationary models, in which isocurvature modes may have been excited (possibly correlated amongst themselves as well as with the adiabatic mode), polarization information provides a powerful way to break degeneracies \citep[see, e.g.,][]{IsoPolar}.

 The inability of scalar modes to generate $B$-mode polarization (apart from the effects of lensing) has an important consequence.
-For the primordial tensor modes, polarization information, especially information concerning the $B$-mode polarization, offers powerful potential for discovery or for establishing upper bounds. \Planck\ 2013 and WMAP established upper bounds on a possible tensor mode contribution using $C^{TT}_\ell$ alone, but these bounds crucially relied on an assumed simple form for the scalar primordial power spectrum.
+For the primordial tensor modes, polarization information, especially information concerning the $B$-mode polarization, offers powerful potential for discovery or for establishing upper bounds. \Planck\ 2013 and WMAP established upper bounds on a possible tensor mode contribution using $C^{TT}_\ell$ alone, but these bounds crucially relied on assuming a simple form for the scalar primordial power spectrum.
 For example, as reported in \citetalias{planck2013-p17}, when a simple power law was generalized to allow for running, the bound on the tensor contribution degraded by approximately a factor of two.
 The new joint BICEP2/Keck Array-\Planck\ upper bound (see Sect.~\ref{sec:bicep2}), however, is much more robust and cannot be avoided by postulating baroque models that alter the scale dependence of the scalar power spectrum.